28ede1/untitled-asteroids-repo/README.md

 ## To play the game via web browser:

-  (Note: Work in progess, expect bugs with the screen display*, minimize screen for best results.)
+  (Note: Work in progess, expect bugs with the screen display*, minimize screen to 67% for best results.)

   Click here: https://28ede1.github.io/untitled-asteroids-repo/